 Are the materials required?

 - Yes.
-Test questions will come from chapters 1-13 of the text, appendix A, and the ACM Code of Ethics.
+Test questions will come from chapters 1-10 of the text, and appendices A and B.

 - It is nearly impossible to do well on course exams if you do

 not read and carefully study the text.